Core Java Interview Questions and Answers

 Object class is an inbuilt class present in the java.lang package.
 It is the super class of all classes in java.

 Whenever we create a class, by default it is the subclass of the object class.
 We can override non final functions of the Object class in any class eg toString(), equals() etc.

 21. What is the use of toString function?

 The toString function gets automatically inherited in all java classes from the Object class.
 We can override the toString function.
 Whenever we print an object of a class, by default the toString function of the class gets called.
 So if we want to give a customizable output when printing an object, we can override the toString function.

 The different access specifiers are public, private, protected and the default.

 private properties are accessible from only within the same class.

 no modifier properties are accessible only from within the same package.

-protect properties are accessiable from the same package, but out side the package it is accessiable provided it is done from a sub class.
+protected properties are accessible from the same package, but out side the package it is accessible provided it is done from a sub class.

 An abstract class can contain both function definitions and function declarations, but an interface can contain only function declarations.